 - Hammons Field: The Board of Governors has authorized the possession and consumption of beer by individuals 21 years of age, or older at Hammons Field, an off-campus facility.
 The sale and consumption of alcohol is exclusively controlled by the management of Hammons Field.

 - Robert W. Plaster Stadium: beer and wine may be sold and consumed by the general public, subject to all applicable laws and regulations.
 The sale or consumption of spirits is not permitted at the Robert W. Plaster Stadium.

 The possession and consumption of alcohol is currently associated with home football games at BearFest Village and university property south of Grand (Parking Lots 18, 22 and 24) (“designated lots”) under the auspices of the Athletics Department.
 BearFest Village shall be defined as the plaza area north of Plaster Stadium, extending west to the John Q. Hammons Fountain, to the northern edge of McDonald Arena and east to Carrington Hall, including the seating area south of Plaster Student Union, commonly referred to as the corral.
 Contingent upon prior approval from the president of the university, on an as-needed basis, alcohol may be consumed in areas other than at BearFest Village and/or the designated lots specified above.
 BearFest Village will be further distinguished by visible signage during operating hours.
-Expansion to other intercollegiate sports must be initiated by the Athletics Department and advance planning must include Safety and Transportation, Facilities Management, and the Office of Student Engagement.
+Expansion to other intercollegiate sports must be initiated by the Athletics Department and advance planning must include University Safety, Facilities Management, and the Office of Student Engagement.
 Tailgate functions are exclusively for the enjoyment of fans attending the home athletic event.
 They may include community groups and student organizations registered according to established guidelines as well as individuals, individual families, or other small groups.

 The following policies remain in effect for current and future tailgate functions in designated lots and in BearFest Village: